John Belushi: Early life and education

 John Adam Belushi was born to Agnes Demetri (' Samaras) Belushi and Adam Anastos Belushi in Humboldt Park, Chicago.
 Agnes was a pharmacy worker, who was born in Ohio to Albanian immigrants from Korçë, Albania.
 Adam Anastos Belushi was an Albanian immigrant from Qytezë, Albania, and was the owner of the Fair Oaks restaurant on North Avenue in Chicago.

 Belushi was raised in Wheaton along with his three siblings—younger brothers Billy and Jim and sister Marian.
 He was Eastern Orthodox Christian, attending the Albanian Orthodox Church.
 He was educated at Wheaton Central High School, where he met his future wife, Judith Jacklin.

 In 1965, Belushi formed a band, the Ravens, together with four fellow high-school students (Dick Blasucci, Michael Blasucci, Tony Pavilonis, and Phil Special).
 They recorded one single, "Listen to Me Now/Jolly Green Giant".
 Belushi played drums and sang vocals.
 The record was not successful, and the band broke up when he enrolled at the College of DuPage.
-He also attended the University of Wisconsin–Whitewater for a year, that time being the inspiration for the Animal House scene of a motorcycle driving up stairs.
-Belushi then attended The University of Illinois Chicago Circle (UICC) before joining the cast of Saturday Night Live.
+During the summer of 1967, after graduating from high school, he was hired to perform in several plays at the Shawnee Summer Theatre of Greene County in Bloomfield, IN.
+He landed roles in Anna of a Thousand Days, Ten Little Indians, and The Tender Trap.
+He also attended the University of Wisconsin–Whitewater for a year, and during that time inspired the Animal House scene of a motorcycle driving up stairs.
+Belushi then attended The University of Illinois Chicago Circle (UICC) (now the University of Illinois Chicago) before joining the cast of Saturday Night Live.
 He acquired the iconic "College" crewneck, worn by his character in Animal House, at a print shop when visiting his brother Jim, who attended Southern Illinois University.